 The Mexican date pie is definitely worth trying, especially if you love the exotic, sweet taste of dates topped with an oven-browned meringue.
-Whenever Mom made it, we could hardly wait to eat it.
-And it's so easy to make too.
-You'll love it!
+When Mom made it, we could hardly wait to eat it.
+And it's so easy to make too!

 California Mexican-Spanish Cook Book (1914)

 Cream two cups brown sugar with one cup butter, pour around this one cup sweet or sour milk, whip four eggs and pour on top, add three cups flour with three teaspoons baking powder sifted through, two teaspoons cinnamon, mix and pour into baking tins, sprinkle top with brown sugar, ground pecans and cinnamon while raw; bake in medium oven (350°F).

 Or add enough flour on rolling board to make a soft dough, cut into large round buns; bake and spread with icing made of hot water and brown sugar cooked until thick with pecan nuts added.

 Melt two (IBARRA) cakes, add one-half cup butter, one cup brown sugar, beat four eggs separately, mix yolk into chocolate, butter and sugar, beat well, pour one cup milk on top, the beaten egg white on top of milk, three cups flour with two tablespoons baking powder, stir all together, add teaspoon vanilla, bake in loaf or layers.

 Make icing of one melted (IBARRA) chocolate cake, tablespoon butter, one-half cup brown sugar, cook; when cool spread on cake or use as filling.

-Two cups dark brown sugar, one-half cup water, teaspoon butter, cook until it forms a soft ball in water, put pecan nuts in bottom of buttered saucers and pour sugar on while hot; let cool and there is the little thin round cakes one sees on the street sold by Mexicans.
+Two cups dark brown sugar, one-half cup water, teaspoon butter, cook until it forms a soft ball in water, put pecan nuts in bottom of buttered saucers and pour sugar on while hot; let cool and there's the little thin round cakes one sees on the street sold by Mexican vendors.

 Mom's Recipe Scrapbooks (c.
 1920s)